microsoft/DataLineage/sparklin/Onboarding.md

 Onboarding is easy with just a few configurations in Synapse Spark Pool environment and taking code scripts from SparkLin Branch.
 Overall Steps looks like:

-• Upload the Jar “openlineage-spark:.jar” into the Synapse Spark Pool Packages.
+&emsp;1.
+Upload the Jar “openlineage-spark:.jar” into the Synapse Spark Pool Packages.

-•	Add spark configurations related to open lineage in Synapse Spark Pool.
+&emsp;2.
+Add spark configurations related to open lineage in Synapse Spark Pool.

-•	Create a new storage account with a blob container name openlineage to have all json files uploaded and 2 azure table storage (EventMetadata and LineageDetails)
+&emsp;3.
+Create a new storage account with a blob container name openlineage to have all json files uploaded and 2 azure table storage (EventMetadata and LineageDetails)

-•	Create the Azure Function App and add functions related to SparkLin.
+&emsp;4.
+Create the Azure Function Apps and  functions related to SparkLin.

-•	Create Purview Collection where all lineage assets will reside.
+&emsp;5.
+Create Purview Collection where all lineage assets will reside.

 **Cluster Setup**